Vonage/vbc-developer/_documentation/en/getting-started/logging-in.md

 ---
 title: Logging In
-description: Learn how to log in to the developer center
+description: Learn how to log in to the developer portal
 navigation_weight: 2
 ---

-#  Logging in to the Developer Center
+#  Logging in to the Developer Portal

 Once you've received your developer portal credentials you will need to log in to the developer portal.